-Standard designs are provided for fill heights between 2 ft. and 25 ft.
+Standard designs for 12' and lesser spans are provided for fill heights between 2 ft. and 25 ft., while standard designs for 14' and 16' spans are provided for fill heights between 2 ft. and 16 ft.
 These fill heights generally follow the MnDOT precast box culvert standards except the MnDOT standards provided designs for less than 2 ft. of fill and also limit the fill height for the 12 ft. spans to 22 ft.